-The QCB regulations also require that where real estate finance is granted to an individual whose salary is not the main source of repayment, the maximum limit of total finance available to that individual is 60 per cent. of the value of the mortgaged properties and that the maximum repayment period of that real estate finance is 15 years, including any grace period.
-QCB regulations also provide that these maximum limits may be increased to 70 per cent. and 20 years, respectively, if cash is regularly transferred to the bank through a formal assignment of claims to cover the full instalment during the repayment period, including rents and other contractual incomes and revenues.
+The QCB regulations also require that where real estate finance is granted to an individual whose salary is not the main source of repayment, the maximum total value of real estate finance available to that individual is 60.0 per cent. of the value of that individual's mortgaged properties and the maximum repayment period of that real estate finance is 15 years, including any grace period.
+QCB regulations also provide that these limits may be increased to 70.0 per cent. and 20 years, respectively, if cash is regularly transferred to the bank providing the financing through a formal assignment of claims to cover the full instalment during the repayment period, including rents and other contractual incomes and revenues.
 The QCB has determined that real estate finance risk should not exceed 150 per cent. of a bank's capital and reserves.